myafka/HN-API-Docs/README.md

 The ID is a very important and useful entity that binds everything together.
 Using the ID, you can find the desired story.
 For example, let's see what is so special about the ID 24050651 story because it is so popular.

-To do this, we need the [Items method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#items).
+To do this, we need the [Item method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#item).
 In this method, you need to set ID as a path parameter.

 Example request: